-If the customer wants your security teams to utilize specialized equipment or custom guard uniforms, be sure to add these into the cost of providing services.
+If the customer wants your security teams to utilize specialized equipment or custom guard uniforms, be sure to add these to the cost of providing services.
 Also, personal protective equipment (PPE) like bulletproof vests and tactical gear is a must to ensure that any armed guards are kept safe on the job.

 Also, don't forget to factor in the costs of equipment installation and maintenance, including security surveillance cameras and other protective features that you recommend the client install.

 Once you have this figure, break it down to an hourly cost to determine how much you should add to your hourly guard rate.

 You and your team should be rewarded if you are protecting a client's property and demonstrate a clear record of keeping it safe where others have failed.
 Including a proviso for a performance bonus when you keep things locked down tight is a great way to challenge your team to do the best job possible.